RunestoneInteractive/httlads/_sources/Happiness/exploring.rst

            :0.9.*: Looks like you might be off by a column
            :x: Please check your ranges and try again.

    #.
 Knowing the max is one thing, but that does not tell us which country it is.
 For that we will use the MATCH and INDEX functions.
 Match allows us to search for a value in a range of cells.
 Just like the search function in a word processor.
-IN cell J147 type =match(J146,J2:J141,0) the match function says look for the value in cell J146 in the range J2:J141 and the 0 tells it that the data is not sorted.
+In cell J147 type =match(J146,J2:J141,0) the match function says look for the value in cell J146 in the range J2:J141 and the 0 tells it that the data is not sorted.
 This is a really important detail.
-If you leave this off it will assume that the data is sorted and stop searching and return the first cell it finds that is greater than the value in J162.
+If you leave the 0 off it will assume that the data is sorted and stop searching and return the first cell it finds that is greater than the value in J146.

       .. fillintheblank:: gen_max_row